-It recommends policies and procedures concerning the uses, care, housing, and disposal of vertebrate animals held or used for research, teaching, or other activities.
+Recommends policies and procedures concerning the use, care, housing, and disposal of live, vertebrate animals held or used for research, teaching, or other activities;

-It reviews at least semi-annually the University's program for humane care and use of animals.
+Reviews at least semi-annually UAF’s program for humane care and use of animals;

-It inspects at least semi-annually all of the University's animal facilities, including satellite facilities, that are involved in biomedical or field research and teaching.
-Animal facilities that are involved exclusively in agricultural research and teaching are inspected at least semi-annually by the Arkansas Agricultural Experiment Station Animal Facilities Committee.
+Inspects at least semi-annually all UAF animal facilities, including satellite facilities, that are involved in non-agricultural research and teaching activities and field research and teaching;

-It reviews concerns involving the care and use of animals at the University.
+Reviews concerns involving the care and use of animals at UAF;

-It makes written recommendations to the Vice Chancellor for Academic Affairs and the Associate Vice President for Agriculture-Research regarding any aspect of the University's animal program, facilities, or personnel training with the report to include violations, deficiencies, and deviations from approved practices.
+Makes written recommendations to the IO regarding any aspect of UAF’s animal program, facilities, or personnel training including violations, deficiencies, and deviations from approved practices;

-It notifies, through the appropriate institutional official (the Vice Chancellor for Academic Affairs and the Associate Vice President for Agriculture-Research), the Office for Laboratory Animal Welfare and the Animal and Plant Health Inspection Service of the U. S. Department of Agriculture, as well as the funding agency, if deficiencies exist after ample time for correction.
+Notifies, through the IO, OLAW and the Animal and Plant Health Inspection Service of the U. S. Department of Agriculture, as well as the funding agency, if significant deficiencies exist after ample time for correction.

-It reviews and approves, requires modifications in (to secure approval), or withholds approval of Animal Use Protocols.

-It reviews and approves, requires modifications in (to secure approval), or withholds approval of proposed significant changes regarding the use of animals in ongoing activities.

-It notifies investigators and the University in writing of its decision to approve or withhold approval of Animal Use Protocols, or of modifications required to secure IACUC approval.
+Reviews and approves or disapproves AUPs;

+Reviews and approves modifications to AUPs, including significant changes;

-It inspects, at its discretion, facilities at which an Animal Use Protocol is being conducted.
+Inspects, at its discretion, facilities at which AUP activities are being conducted;